Signal - function dependent on 1+ arguments, usually describing a physical aspect of something

 Convolution is linear

-Given a system H
+Given an LTI system H

 Impulse response